Nonstabilizerness of Permutationally Invariant Systems

+We will explore the properties of the nonstabilizerness of the whole energy spectrum at finite energy density in a numerically exact fashion.
+We will show that its study reveals a very rich phenomenology, not grasped by the analysis of entanglement.

-In Fig.~\ref{fig:sre-lmg}(a), we report $\mathcal{M}_2(\ket{\text{GS}(\gamma)})$ as a function of the transverse field strength for system sizes ranging from $N = 10$ to $N = 100$ with increments of five qubits between subsequent curves.
+\textit{Ground state} --- In Fig.~\ref{fig:sre-lmg}(a), we report $\mathcal{M}_2(\ket{\text{GS}(\gamma)})$ as a function of the transverse field strength for system sizes ranging from $N = 10$ to $N = 100$ with increments of five qubits between subsequent curves.
 We see that the ground-state SRE is zero both for $\gamma = 0$ and for large $\gamma$ since both the GHZ state and the fully polarized state along the $z$ axis are stabilizer states, while it develops a peak for $0 < \gamma < 1$ that grows with $N$.
-Finite-size scaling analysis suggests that the peak position does not tend to the MF critical point, differently from the peak of entanglement~\cite{latorre2005,barthel2006,vidal2007,orus2008}.
+The analysis of the SRE in the thermodynamic limit tells us that the peak position tends to $\gamma^* = 1/\sqrt{2}$, thus it does not approach the MF critical point, as opposed to the peak of entanglement~\cite{latorre2005,barthel2006,vidal2007,orus2008}.

 We can clearly distinguish two different scalings of the SRE with $N$, depending on the strength of the transverse field.
 For $\gamma < \gamma_c$, $\mathcal{M}_2$ is extensive and the stabilizer density $m_2 = \mathcal{M}_2 / N$ is constant.
 Adopting the same terminology used to describe entanglement phases, we identify this as a volume-law phase of magic.
 This result is surprising because it tells us that the ground state of the LMG model in the ferromagnetic phase cannot be prepared efficiently using Clifford gates, despite the fact that the large-$N$ limit of this model is exactly reproduced by mean-field theory.
 Instead, when $\gamma > \gamma_c$ we observe that the SRE becomes independent of $N$, signaling the onset of what can be called an ``area-law'' phase of magic.
 Here, the density of magic $m_2$ goes to zero with $N$, suggesting that large-$N$ ground states of the LMG model in this phase are essentially stabilizer states~\cite{tarabunga2023}.
-However, we find that the stabilizer nullity is $\nu = 0$ only for $\gamma = 0$ (and eventually $\gamma = \infty$), while is $\nu = N$ for all other values of the transverse field.
-The average flatness follows the behavior of $\mathcal{M}_2$~\cite{Note2}.